-Can a cosigner help you get a mortgage?
+Can a cosigner help you qualify for a mortgage?

-For home buyers worried about their credit score when buying a house, you could consider getting a co-signer for your mortgage.
+For home buyers worried about their credit score when buying a house, you could consider getting a cosigner for your mortgage.

-If you decide to take on a co-signer to get approved, make sure that person understands the responsibility — and risk — that goes into the decision.
-It obviously takes a close relationship for this kind of situation to work out, so make sure you choose your co-signer wisely.
+If you decide to take on a cosigner to get approved, make sure that person understands the responsibility and risk that goes into the decision.
+It obviously takes a close relationship for this kind of situation to work out, so make sure you choose your cosigner wisely.

 What if you don’t have any credit at all?

 You can agree not to spend anything (or make quick payments if you do).
-This simple step will add that credit card’s entire length of use to your own credit report.
+This simple step will add that credit card’s entire length of use to your credit report.

 You can also show your lender that you’ve regularly paid other bills on time, like your cell phone, utilities, or rent.
-Another method is to make a larger down payment to compensate for your lack of credit.
+Another method is to make a bigger down payment to compensate for your lack of credit.
 Talk to your lender to see what else you can provide to make the loan work.

 Get started by ordering copies of your credit report.
-This way you can get an idea of everything a lender would see when reviewing your loan application.
+This way, you can get an idea of everything a lender would see when reviewing your loan application.

 First, check to make sure that all the information is 100% accurate.
 From there, look at where there are weaknesses on your report.
 Is the amount of debt you owe really high?